tatacoa/petproject/README.md

-# Pet Project Dashboard Advanced Softwareengineering WS17-18
+# Pet Project Advanced Softwareengineering WS17-18
 space invaders like game with angry rabbits and a police man

 ![rabbit](images/rabbit.png)